nyplex/Simon-game/readme.md

 ## Usage Scenario

-- First Time Users
+- First-time Users

-    When the users land on the website for the first time, they will be have the choice to read the rules of the game.
-The user's must understand what the game is about and how it works and that wihout speding more than 5 minutes reading the rules.
-DUring their first visit, the user must understand easily how to configure the game and how play.
+    When the user lands on the website for the first time, they will have the choice to read the rules of the game.
+The user must understand what the game is about and how it works and that without spneding more than 5 minutes reading the rules.
+During their first visit, the user must understand easily how to configure the game and how to play.

 - Returning Users

     The users that are coming back already know what Simon 2.0 is.
-The main goals for the returning users is to give them as much fun as possible and also giving them more complex challenge (level 3, 4, 5).
+The main goals for the returning users is to give them as much fun as possible and also giving them more complex challenges (level 3, 4, 5).

 <h1 align="center">Design</h1>